 How Wide Should The Passive Port Range Be?

-The number of ports you need to specify in passive FTP largely depends on the number of concurrent connections/file transfers you expect to have.
-However, although, say, 100 concurrent file transfers would only require 100 open ports on the server, always remember that what most people consider as a "single file transfer" may actually consist of more than one.
+The number of specific ports you need for passive FTP largely depends on the expected number of concurrent connections/file transfers.
+However, it's important to also consider that although 100 concurrent file transfers would require 100 open ports on the server, what most people consider as a "single file transfer" may actually consist of more than one.
 Let me explain.

 For a typical end user, everything he downloads or uploads between the time he logs in to the FTP server and the time he logs out, is just part of a single FTP file transfer.
 That's not true.
 Each file transmitted during that entire login session will actually require at least one port.
 So if 10 files are downloaded, then 10 ports are used.
 That's not all.